HannaBerggren/Movie-Fav/README.md

 ![Follow](src/assets/follow.png)

 ### Searchbar
 Following profiles and find different objects feature a searchbar for easy navigation.
-If no match to searchquery can be found a No results image and message is displayed.
+If no match to searchquery can be found, a No results image and a message is displayed.

 ![Searchbar](src/assets/searchbar.png)
 ![No result found](src/assets/noresults.png)

 ### Profile page
 Clicking the avatar image or username in the navbar redirects the user to their own profile page.
-Here they can view all their own posts, add a bio and profile image, see how many posts they've made, how many other users they are following and how many are following them.
-Clicking the dropdown menu lets the user edit their username, password and bio.
+Here they can view all their own posts, add a bio and profile image, see how many posts they've made, how many users they follow and how many follow them.
+If you click on the dropdown menu, the user can edit their username, password and bio.

-If a user tries to edit their username to an already existing one they will be notified of this.
-If they try to change their password to an invalid one they will be notified of this.
+If a user tries to edit their username to an already existing one they will be notified.
+If they try to change their password to an invalid one they will be notified.

 ![Bio](src/assets/bio.png)
 ![Bio edit](src/assets/biomessage.png)

 ### Like - Liked entries
-By clicking the heart icon on a diary post a user can like the post, increasing the likes count on a post.
-The post is also saved to the Liked entries feed, so that users can find and read their favorite entries again.
+By clicking the heart icon on a post a user can like the post or click again to undo.
-By clicking the heart icon again the likes count is decreased and the post is  removed from the Liked entries feed.

 User can not like their own post, and are notified if they try to click the heart icon on their own post.